Released: 2 September 1991

 In the studio

-The bulk of Tin Machine II was recorded in 1989 in Sydney, Australia, in the wake of the band’s first tour.
+The bulk of Tin Machine II was recorded in 1989 in Australia, in the wake of the band’s first tour.
+The sessions took place from September to November 1989 at Studios 301 on Castlereagh Street, Sydney.

 I think I might have been pushed into it from Reeves Gabrels.
 He really was eager for us to solidify the band and I think I got caught up in his enthusiasm.
 It was very exciting to work with those guys.